voicesauce/opensauce-python/WINDOWS.md

     to your environment variable named `PATH`.
 This step is needed, so that when `reaper.exe` is called on the command line, the operating system can find the `cygwin1.dll` file it needs.

+Currently, there is no Python package for REAPER available on Windows, so if you want to use REAPER, you have to build the executable.